 An innocent heart murmur generally doesn't require treatment because the heart is normal.
 If innocent murmurs are the result of an illness, such as fever or hyperthyroidism, the murmurs will go away once that condition is treated.

 If you or your child has an abnormal heart murmur, treatment may not be necessary.
 Your doctor may want to monitor the condition over time.
 If treatment is necessary, it depends on what heart problem is causing the murmur and may include medications or surgery.

 The medication your doctor prescribes depends on the specific heart problem you have.
-Some medications your doctor might give you:
+Some medications your doctor might give you include:

 - Medications that prevent blood clots (anticoagulants).
-Your doctor may also prescribe anticoagulants, such as aspirin, warfarin (Coumadin, Jantoven) or clopidogrel (Plavix).
-This prevents blood clots from forming in your heart and causing a heart attack or stroke.
+Your doctor may prescribe anticoagulants, such as aspirin, warfarin (Coumadin, Jantoven) or clopidogrel (Plavix).
+An anticoagulant prevents blood clots from forming in your heart and causing a heart attack or stroke.

 - Water pills (diuretics).
 Diuretics remove excess fluid from your body, which can help treat other conditions that might worsen a heart murmur, such as high blood pressure.